-All written communication to your members are essentially messages and invoices are no exception.
+All written communication to your members will affect your relationship with them, and invoices are no exception.
 It is important to structure your invoices effectively, making sure that the message is clear, the information is correct and payment of the invoice is made convenient.
 In this two-part post, we will be looking at 1) How to set up a system for generating invoices, so you don’t end up creating them all from scratch, and 2) What details are of absolute importance for your invoice.
-Check, check, double check!
+Check, check, double-check!

 Eyes on the goal